spe-uob/2024-AILearningTool/README.md

 ## User stories

 ### Student A:
-As a University of Bristol student, I want the chatbot to be able to give me advice if I am struggling with university life, so that I am able to focus on my studies.
+As a University of Bristol student, I want the chatbot to be able to give me advice if I am struggling with university life so that I am able to focus on my studies.

 ### Student B:
 As a Computer Science student, I want to find good online courses with extracurricular knowledge, so that I could expand my skills and get some reputable certifications that will benefit my career.